Tynset Municipality: Transportation

 The municipality can be reached via railroad, road, and air.
 The main Norwegian National Road 3 runs through the municipality (it is the shortest route between the cities of Oslo and Trondheim).
 The Rondevegen road connects Tynset to Lillehammer (to the south), Røros (to the northeast), and continues further into Sweden.
-County Road 30, which passes through Rendalen, also continues through Tynset into Sweden.
+County Road 30, which passes through Rendalen Municipality, also continues through Tynset into Sweden.
 The Rørosbanen railway line connects Tynset with the major cities of Oslo and Trondheim.
 Røros Airport, 55 km away, is part of the national network.
 Tynset also hosts an aerodrome that is used by smaller aircraft.